LukasMindlberger/omni/README.md

 We've been interested in the developments of social networking platforms and how strongly they can shape human behaviour, for good or for worse.
 On one side you've got the likes of Facebook, Twitter and YouTube where comments can quickly devolve into echo-chambers and polarised communities which breed outrage.
 On these platforms, content is often micromanaged to maximise user attention and to serve targeted advertising.
 On the other hand, communities like Wikipedia, Reddit, Stack Overflow and Quora (and even 4chan) are capable of aggregating high quality content and facilitating insightful and productive discussions.
 This shows the power our digital architectures and community spaces can have on individual and collective behaviour, and much could be learned from these to help us design systems that prioritise relevant content to users and maximise collective intelligence.

-## Centralised power (Strengthening the Scholarly Commons)
+## Enclosure

 The intellectual pursuit of discovery always produces tremendous value to society, yet we have let ourselves become [enclosed](https://en.wikipedia.org/wiki/Enclosure) by the publishers who tell us they are absolutely critical and we have no choice but to go through them.
 Research ought to be an [act of commoning](http://wealthofthecommons.org/essay/introduction-commons-transformative-vision), something that is done for the sake of collective learning, not to make a profit for publishers or enable scholars to beat their rivals.
 Not even [Open Access scholars have avoided enclosure](https://www.triple-c.at/index.php/tripleC/article/view/525), with [Hindawi, an Open Access publisher, having a higher profit margin (52%) than Elsevier (36%) in 2010](http://threader.ecs.soton.ac.uk/lists/boaiforum/2769.html).
 It's time for an alternative that resists enclosure and promotes the things scholars actually care about: humanity and good science, for a start.

-# Omni: A fully accessible digital space for sharing and discussing new knowledge
+# Introducing *The Omni Project*

+> A piece of knowledge, unlike a piece of physical property, can be shared by large groups of people without making anybody poorer *— Aaron Swartz (1986-2013)*

+## Mission

+At *The Omni Project*, we’re helping build the next generation of scholarly communications.
+The academic publishing system is deeply broken — the dissemination of research has become tightly intertwined with the commercial interests of publishers and the growing importance of reputation in academia.

+We want to help break this industry deadlock, by disentangling research output from profit and prestige.
+The best way to achieve this is by giving academics the tools to collectively build an alternative model from the ground-up, which can allow a fundamentally better and more sustainable system to emerge.

+Our vision for *The Omni Project* is to start bringing the world's academics closer together, leveraging the collective intelligence of academic communities, and scaling academic discussion to an unprecedented level.
+Afterall, this is what the Internet was originally intended for, and only then can academia re-align with its original purpose — to share new knowledge with the world.

+## Concept

+We're not creating another repository, journal or even publisher.
+Omni is a *public, digital space* for academics to share their work without barriers, quickly reach their intended audiences and receive feedback from anyone in the academic community.
+With an open review system, and quality assurance protocols decided on by the Omni community, we see the potential for academic research and scholarly communications to improve dramatically.

-Omni is an **open source** and **distributed** web application enabling scholars to share their research with all relevant audiences, without delays.
-There is no publisher or publishing in Omni, yet all processes of editing, peer-review, discussion and dissemination of new knowledge can be performed by any user of Omni, and all valuable contributions are tracked.
+> Omni is an **open source** and **distributed** web application enabling scholars to write, share, discuss and review research papers with academic communities.

+We're essentially building a "scholarly commons" for more accessible, open and participatory research.
+The process of editing, dissemination, discussion and review can be performed by any user of Omni, at any time.
+We expect this to drastically improve the flow of information and ideas, and all contributions are tracked and acknowledged.
+By rewarding people for contributing value to the research *process*, rather than focusing solely on *outcomes*, we can incentivise more valid, scientific and organic knowledge creation.

+At a glance, Omni offers the following capabilities:

+- Write articles using an advanced online editor, or upload your own
+- Share articles with communities, get feedback and start discussions
+- Discover the best, most recent and controversial papers in your field
+- Review papers and help the community decide what valid research looks like
+- Get rewarded for all your contributions, and build a more meaningful reputation

+## Technology

 All data are stored in a Holochain *Distributed Hash Table (DHT)*, which is a public database not hosted by any central party, but is supported by all users of Omni using their currently unused spare computing resources.
 As long as some users are running the Omni application, no one can shut it down.
 Since everyone owns their own data in Omni, no one can prevent an author from sharing their research to as many communities as they wish.

-Omni is not a journal, but a *public digital space* for authors to present their research and receive feedback from anyone in the academic community.
-With an open peer-review system, and quality assurance protocols decided on by the Omni community, we see the potential for academic research and scholarly communications to improve dramatically.

 We aren't the only ones in the open source community working on new tools for scholarly researchers, and neither are we the only ones aiming to decentralise the publishing system—namely, the [Aletheia](https://github.com/aletheia-foundation/aletheia-whitepaper/blob/master/WHITE-PAPER.md) application built on Ethereum—but we see building Omni on Holochain [as the best way](https://github.com/holochain/holochain-proto/wiki/FAQ) to pull these efforts together into an efficient and scalable distributed application, uninhibited by the high costs and limitations of blockchain.
 We encourage others working on similar applications and microservices to also consider using Holochain.